Coastal and Marine System Science, MS

 Thesis Format, Style, and Submission

 The thesis must be prepared in a standard format and style prescribed by the advisory committee.
 Guidance can be found in the CMSS Student Handbook.
-For more information, contact the College of Graduate Studies.
+For more information, contact Graduate Education.

-Upon approval by the student’s graduate advisory committee, a copy of the thesis will be submitted to the College of Graduate Studies.
-For more information, see the Masters Student Handbook, available from the College of Graduate Studies.
+Upon approval by the student’s graduate advisory committee, a copy of the thesis will be submitted to Graduate Education.
+For more information, see the Masters Student Handbook, available from the Graduate Education website.

 Final Thesis Defense